123manju900/Stock_sentiment_Techananalytics/README.md

     - URLs using regex (`re.sub(r"http\S+", "", text)`).
     - Special characters and extra spaces.
     - Converted text to lowercase.
+    - converting `mn` to `millions`
   - Removed stopwords using NLTK's `stopwords.words('english')`.

+  Below is a basic code outline on how we removed them as a part of data cleaning process

 - **Code**: